 - Anterograde Amnesia: New memories are not permanently stored.

 In the most severe cases, an individual may suffer from both forms of amnesia.
 If you or a loved one was the innocent victim of a traumatic brain injury, it may be wise to seek legal counsel.

-Consult With a Memory Loss Attorney In Austin
+Consult With a Memory Loss Attorney In Texas

-To discuss the particulars of your claim with one of the Austin memory loss attorneys with the Law Offices of Vic Feazell, P.C., please call our offices at (512) 710-0931 today.
+To discuss the particulars of your claim with one of the memory loss attorneys with the Law Offices of Vic Feazell, P.C., please contact us.